metonym/svelte-highlight/README.md

 <Highlight language={typescript} {code} />
 ```

+Under a strict Content Security Policy without `'unsafe-inline'` for `style-src`, the browser silently drops this injected `<style>` tag with no visible error.
+Use [CSS StyleSheet](#css-stylesheet) below instead, which is CSP-safe by construction since it's a normal stylesheet reference.

+This snippet also has no protection against duplicate `<style>` tags: placing it inside a component that's mounted more than once emits one `<style>` tag per mount.
+For anything mounted more than once, use [`HighlightStyle`](#highlightstyle) instead, which dedupes automatically across instances of the same theme.

 ### CSS StyleSheet

 Depending on your set-up, importing a CSS StyleSheet in Svelte may require a CSS file loader.
 SvelteKit/Vite automatically supports this.
 For Webpack, refer to [examples/webpack](examples/webpack).